rtCamp/rtMedia/readme.txt

 == Upgrade Notice ==

-= 3.7.36 =
+= 3.7.37 =
 Requires BuddyPress 1.7 or higher, if using BuddyPress.
-Fix Media Url upload issue, fix delete attachment issue while reassigning user, add Social Sync in add-on list
+Fix media meta table name in $wpdb, bug fixes.

 == Sponsors ==